near/threshold-signatures/README.md

 # Acknowledgements
-This implementation relies on [Cait-Sith](https://github.com/cronokirby/cait-sith) and [Frost](https://github.com/ZcashFoundation/frost) and was possible to contributors that actively put this togethers.
-We thus thank:
+This implementation relies on [Cait-Sith](https://github.com/cronokirby/cait-sith) and [Frost](https://github.com/ZcashFoundation/frost) and was possible thanks to contributors that actively put this togethers:
 <center>
   Robin Cheng<br>
   Chelsea Komlo<br>